Montjuic features plenty of attractions, green areas and some of the best views of the city. A must see visit in Barcelona!

 This Barcelona museum is dedicated to the world famous Catalan artist Joan Miró, featuring works from every stage of his career.

 - Get the digital skip-the-line tickets to Fundació Joan Mirò

 Located in the area between the Olympic Stadium and the Montjuic Castle, the Botanical Garden of Barcelona is along with Park Güell and Ciutadella Park, one of the main parks in Barcelona.
 It features abundant plant varieties and flora from Mediterranean climates.

 Last, but not least, you'll find the Grec Theater Gardens were built for the 1929 International Exposition, and features a famous amphitheater that hosts performances at the Barcelona Grec Festival.

 Barcelona's “Jewish Mountain”

-However it is believed that before it was turned into the big compound of today, there was a jewish cemetery somewhere around the mountain, therefore earning the name of Montjuic, meaning “jew mountain” in catalan.
+However it is believed that before it was turned into the big park of today, there was a jewish cemetery somewhere around the mountain, therefore earning the name of “jew mountain” in catalan.